-- From entering school children are encouraged and supported to speak clearly. - Children are encouraged to develop effective communication skills in readiness for later life.

-• Children are provided with many opportunities for speaking and listening through, e.g. group, or class discussions, assemblies, circle time, the class council, whole school productions, visiting performers and speakers.
+- From entering school children are encouraged and supported to speak clearly. - Children are encouraged to develop effective communication skills in readiness for later life. - Children are provided with many opportunities for speaking and listening through, e.g. group, or class discussions, word games, assemblies, drama, circle time, the class council, whole school productions, visiting performers and speakers.